-'''
+or this:

 p4 files path/f1.h@label

 p4 files path/f2.h@label

 p4 files path/f3.h@label

 '''

-The "temporary client" trick described below may also reduce the number of times you have to refer to files by label.
+The "temporary client workspace" trick described below may also reduce the number of times you have to refer to files by label.

-The temporary client trick
+The temporary client workspace trick

-Most Perforce commands can process all the files in the current client view with a single command line argument.
-By making use of a temporary client view that contains the files on which you want to work, you may be able to reduce the number of commands you have to run, and/or to reduce the number of file arguments you need to give each command.
+Most Perforce commands can process all the files in the current workspace view with a single command line argument.
+By making use of a temporary client workspace with a view that contains only the files on which you want to work, you may be able to reduce the number of commands you have to run, and/or to reduce the number of file arguments you need to give each command.